Fick's Law of Diffusion and Mass Transfer Coefficient

 Flux = (Mass transfer coefficient) X (concentration difference)

-As the concentration can be expressed in a number of ways, we have a variety of types of concentration coefficients.
+As the concentration can be expressed in some ways, we have a variety of types of concentration coefficients.

 The salient feature of Whitman's two-film theory is